Unwinding Watch

 Every Texan’s tracker highlights key developments related to Texas’ strained eligibility system as Texas re-checks eligibility for all 6 million Texans with Medicaid, following a nationwide pause on disenrollments during the pandemic.
 This process is referred to as Medicaid unwinding.

 This is an enormous undertaking for Texas’ Medicaid and SNAP eligibility and enrollment system.
 Yet, the Legislature failed to fully fund the effort, and Governor Abbott has failed to address paperwork backlogs and coverage losses for eligible kids, seniors, and individuals with disabilities.
-Texas started the process behind, because of an eligibility worker shortage, Medicaid and SNAP paperwork backlogs, and a self-imposed, unrealistic timeline that crammed too many Medicaid renewals into too few months.
+Texas started the process behind because of an eligibility worker shortage, Medicaid and SNAP paperwork backlogs, and an unrealistic timeline that crammed too many Medicaid renewals into too few months.

 Millions of Texans, mostly children of color in low-income families, are at risk of losing their health insurance despite remaining eligible for Medicaid and are also unable to get their SNAP applications processed on time.
 As the system failures continue, the hardships faced by Texans applying for Medicaid and SNAP have worsened.